Loading color scheme

-AUTARCON will develop a new electro-chlorination unit, which is specifically adapted to the local conditions found in the Indian pilot sites.
+AUTARCON developed a new electro-chlorination unit, which is specifically adapted to the local conditions found in the Indian pilot sites.
 The station doses chlorine in very small quantities into the water for residual disinfection.
 This disinfectant is produced directly at site by converting available sodium chloride to hypochlorite by means of electrolysis.
 Through an internal sensor the amount of chlorine needed to achieve the treatment target is continuously adapted to the actual demand.
 Compared to common chlorination systems this substantially reduces the amount of disinfectant, reducing costs, and the risk of potentially formed by-products.
 The station will supply up to 30 m³ of pathogen free water per day meeting Indian and international guidelines.

 Natural pre-treatment through River Bank Filtration